Approximation of functions with one-bit neural networks: Implementation error

-We concentrate on the univariate case first.
+For both activation functions, the main mechanism behind our construction hinges on a Pascal triangle interpretation of the Bernstein polynomials, which we proceed to explain in the univariate case first.
 Each Bernstein polynomial of degree $m+1$ can be made by multiplying at most two pairs of Bernstein polynomials, with degrees $m$ and $1$, and adding them together.
-The key formula is, for each $m\geq 1$ and $1\leq k\leq m$, we have that
+The key formulas are, for each $m\geq 1$,